Skyscanner/eslint-config-skyscanner/docs/migration-from-5-to-6.md

 The main motivation for this is adding rule-of-hooks for react. (https://www.npmjs.com/package/eslint-plugin-react-hooks)

-The change from v5 to v6 includes two main items:

-- Upgraded `eslint-config-airbnb` to `v18` which comes with major breaking rule changes.
-- Dropped eslint v4 support

 # Breaking rules that have been disabled

 - `react/jsx-props-no-spreading` https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-props-no-spreading.md